DocumentationDeployment

 npx pidgey migrate

 The worker also runs migrations automatically on startup.
-If you prefer a simpler setup, just make sure the worker deploys before your app when updating Pidgey packages.
+If preferred, ensure the worker deploys before the app when updating Pidgey packages.

 Deployment Order